Skip to main content

 });

-// request with buffer
+// request with a buffer

 const string = 'title=foo&body=bar&userId=1';